 Reindeer @ Safari Niagara

-- We have five Reindeer at Safari Niagara
+- We have three Reindeer at Safari Niagara.

 - The Reindeer paddock can be found next to the giraffes